-Texas A&M University College of Veterinary Medicine Courtney Grimshaw Fowler Equine Therapeutic Program, affectionately known as “Courtney Cares”, is a Premier PATH Intl (Professional Association of Therapeutic Horsemanship International) Accredited program.
-The program was founded in 2011 and serves children, adults, and veterans in Brazos County.
-Furthermore, the program provides an experiential service learning laboratory for Aggie volunteers to learn about the therapeutic horsemanship industry while serving the community and demonstrating the Texas A&M core values—loyalty, integrity, excellence, leadership, respect, and selfless service.
+The Courtney Grimshaw Equine Therapeutic Program, affectionately known as “Courtney Cares”, at the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) is a Premier Professional Association of Therapeutic Horsemanship International (PATH) Accredited program.
+It was founded in 2011 and serves children, adults, and veterans in Brazos County.
+Furthermore, the program provides an experiential service learning laboratory for Aggie student volunteers to learn about the therapeutic horsemanship industry while serving the community and demonstrating the Texas A&M core values—loyalty, integrity, excellence, leadership, respect, and selfless service.

-Courtney Anne Grimshaw Fowler was an accomplished businesswoman and internationally ranked dressage competitor.
-Courtney earned a bachelor’s degree in animal science and beef cattle production from Texas A&M in 1985 and a master’s degree in public accounting from the McComb School of Business at The University of Texas at Austin.
+Courtney Anne Grimshaw was an accomplished businesswoman and internationally ranked dressage competitor.
+She earned a bachelor’s degree in animal science and beef cattle production from Texas A&M in 1985, and a master’s degree in public accounting from the McComb School of Business at The University of Texas at Austin.

 How did the program originate?